warren-bank/ethereumjs-tx-sign/README.md

 #### Description:

-The goal of this repo is to provide a stripped down version of `ethereumjs-tx` that can still be used to sign raw transactions.
+The goal of this project is to provide a light-weight minimal library to sign (and verify) raw Ethereum transactions.

 #### Installation: